 - 1 tablespoon oyster sauce or vegetarian stir fry sauce

-- 1 tablespoon palm sugar finely chopped (or sub with brown sugar or coconut sugar)
+- 1 tablespoon palm sugar finely chopped (or brown sugar or coconut sugar)

 - 1 tablespoon lime juice